sktime/sktime/docs/source/get_involved/governance.rst

 Anyone is eligible to be a core developer.

+Core developers, at their time of appointment, must have made substantial contributions to the ``sktime`` community within the last twelve months, above contributions expected of an algorithm maintainer.

+It is expected that the most recent twelve month period contains:

+* at least 1 non-code contribution
+* at least 1 code contribution
+* at least 10 contributions that are at least small (possibly identical with the above)
+* at least 5 contributions that are at least medium size (possibly identical with the above)

+See :ref:`contribs` for possible types of contributions.

+The above must be contributions not pertaining to one's own estimators, e.g., outside an algorithm maintainer role.

 .. _appointment-1:

 Appointment
 ^^^^^^^^^^^

 New core developers can be nominated by any current core developer.
+Once they have been nominated, they have to prepare a list of their contributions within the last 12 months (with summary and links to evidence) to evidence their eligibility.
+This list is deposited in the public ``sktime`` community repository.

-Once they have been nominated, there will be a vote by the current core developers.
+After the nomination and preparation of the list, there is a vote by the current core developers.
+The list of contributions is linked in the vote.

 Voting on appointments is one of the few activities that takes place on the project’s private communication channels.
 The vote will be